 Unit reference K/602/2572 Level 7

 Credit value 10 GLH 75

-Unit aim The purpose of this unit is to assess the learner's knowledge, understanding and skills required to lead the promotion of positive behaviour and safe responses to instances of challenging behaviour.
-It is aimed at those who lead services for individuals who have complex needs and behaviour which severely challenge services. itive behaviour and safe responses to ned at those who lead services for
+Unit aim skills required to lead the promo instances of challenging behavior tion of posi our.
+It is ain arner's knowledge, understanding and tive behaviour and safe responses to ned at those who lead services for ehaviour which severely challenge

-Learning outcomes The learner will: Assessment criteria The learner can: Evidence record e.g. page number & method Assessor judgement achieved Initial and date and 7 must be assessed by a vocation by using workplace evidence from the Understand the theoretical background and current policy context of Positive Behavioural Support.
+Learning outcomes The learner will: Assessment criteria The learner can: Evidence record e.g. page number & method Assessor judgement achieved Initial and date Learning outcomes 2, 3, 4, 5, 6 and 7 must be assessed by a vocationally competent Assessor in real work environments and/or by using workplace evidence from the learner's real work environment.
+Understand the theoretical background and current policy context of Positive Behavioural Support.
 1.1.
 Analyse theories underpinning Positive Behavioural Support.
 1.2.
 Evaluate how current policy informs Positive Behavioural Support practice.
 Be able to conduct a functional analysis of an individual requiring Positive Behavioural Support.
 2.1.
 Explain the importance of ensuring functional analysis is based on formal assessment .
 2.2.
 Work with others to produce behavioural assessment reports.
 2.3.
 Apply indirect assessment schedules and collect direct observation data.
 2.4.
 Triangulate and analyse data collected.